oschl-git/jecna-wa-certificates/answers/ADFo.md

 - Which of the following is not a step required when migrating an application between environments?

 	**Recreate Application**

+- Which of the following steps are required to be defined when creating a Dynamic Action?

+	**All of the above.**

 - A Dynamic Action can be specified to fire on all of the following events except